 Rebecca currently works as an independent contractor.

 Roland Wu is a filmmaker, photographer and graphic artist who works in collaboration with writers, visual and sound artists, dancers, nonprofits, botanists, and musicians.
-He worked as cinematographer and co-editor on the documentary 14: Dred Scott, Wong Kim Ark & Vanessa Lopez, and currently leads distribution efforts for Graham Street Productions, selling educational and public performance licensing to public and private higher education institutions and speaking nationwide to youth and adults after screenings of Papers and 14.
+He worked as cinematographer and co-editor on the documentary 14: Dred Scott, Wong Kim Ark & Vanessa Lopez, and currently leads distribution efforts for Graham Street Productions.
+His work at Graham Street Productions provides him an opportunity to connect his background as a son of immigrants with his interests in history and justice.